Parmesan CheeseShelf Life, Storage, and Spoilage Guide

 Safe Handling

-If mold appears on hard cheese, cut off at least 1 inch around and below the mold spot.
-Do not use the knife to cut into the clean cheese.
-Discard if mold is widespread or if it's a soft cheese.
+If mold appears on hard Parmesan cheese, cut off at least 1 inch around and below the mold spot.
+Do not use the moldy part.
+Discard soft, shredded, or crumbled cheese with mold.

 Avoid cross-contamination by using clean utensils and cutting boards.